 - Sir Frederick McMaster Fellowship (2013) CSIRO, Australia

 - Adair, K. L., Wilson, M., Bost, A., & Douglas, A. (2018).
 Microbial community assembly in wild populations of the fruit fly Drosophila melanogaster.
-ISME journal. in press.
+The ISME Journal: Multidisciplinary Journal of Microbial Ecology. in press.

 - Inamine, H., Ellner, S. P., Newell, P. D., Luo, Y., Buchon``, N., & Douglas, A. (2018).
 Spatio-temporally heterogeneous population dynamics of gut bacteria inferred from fecal time-series data. mBio.
 9:e01453-17.